 CAD is housed inside of the historic Fountainhead building on South Halsted, in Pilsen.
 CAD has roughly 7000 square feet of studio, exhibition, and event space, used in many different ways by our artists and audience.
 CAD hosts an eclectic calendar of exhibitions and events every month.
 In addition, Resident Artists often work with other organizations to host cultural events such professional development workshops, exhibitions, or fundraisers..
 The hosting of outside events is part of an explicit goal to support Chicago organizations while connecting our Resident Artists to other professionals in the field.

-PARTICIPATORY LEARNING even when formal classes are not happening, CAD is built around the idea of learning through participation.
-Members are encouraged to participate in as many of our opportunities as possible.
-Resident artists have 24-hour access to our locations and often learn from bouncing ideas off of each other, while also leading and participating in programs.
-Meanwhile CAD coordinators help run the show, developing valuable skills around organizational operations while helping move CAD’s mission forward.
-Everyone grows from doing!
+We encourage our community to “Try It!”
+CAD is built around the idea of learning through participation.
+Resident Artists are encouraged to participate in as many ways as possible.
+Resident artists have 24-hour access and often learn from bouncing ideas off of each other, while also leading and participating in programs that are extensions of their practices.

 We ask our community to “Make It!”
 An important part of our residencies, programs, and critical dialogue groups is to make!
 To push to create – not simply experiment – and to strive to finish new works.
 This has been a core part of CAD’s work since starting in 2004.

 We require our artists to “Share it!”
 Chicago Art Department produces regular exhibitions, programs, and events in order to provide regular opportunities for artists to share work.
 CAD also pushes others to share via the web, print, and video, all with the goal of seeing artists connect with audiences.
 Please visit our 100+ Image sets to learn more about CAD’s 10-year history.

 CAD BOARD OF DIRECTORS

 Birdie Soti (Chair)